 • How do I issue a challenge?

 • How do I respond to a challenge?

 • What if I see a challenge that doesn't make sense/is inappropriate?

-• I can't log in even though I'm a member and have my correct penname and password.
+• I can't log in/get a blank screen even though I've registered and have my correct penname and password.
 What should I do?

 • When I try to update a new story/chapter, I get an error message.
 What can I do?